 Shaker Syndrome in Dogs

-By Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM
+Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM

 What is shaker syndrome in dogs?

-You may hear this described as 'Little White Shaker Syndrome' because the condition is most common in small-breed white dogs, such as the Maltese, West Highland White Terrier, and Poodle.
-Although the condition is most common in dogs weighing less than 30 lbs., any color and size dog is susceptible to this condition.
+You may hear this condition described as “Little White Shaker Syndrome” because the condition is most common in small-breed white dogs, such as the Maltese, West Highland White Terrier, and Bichon Frise.

-What are the clinical signs of shaker syndrome?
+What are the signs of shaker syndrome?

-Most dogs are otherwise normal except for the tremors.
+In many dogs with shaker syndrome, the tremors worsen with excitement and exercise.
+Tremors may improve or completely resolve when the dog is resting or sleeping.
+Most dogs are normal except for the tremors.
 Some dogs may show other neurologic deficits during trembling episodes, such as trouble with their vision or nystagmus (a rhythmic back-and-forth movement of the eyes), but this is uncommon.

 What causes shaker syndrome?